-For fifty weeks over the next year, we’re celebrating the music of a specific year every Saturday on WXPN.
-We’ll be choosing the years randomly; for this week’s #XPN5050, Bruce Warren is putting the musical spotlight on the year 1973.
+For fifty weeks this year, we’re celebrating the music of a specific year every Saturday on WXPN.
+We’ll be choosing the years randomly; for this week’s #XPN5050, Robert Drake is putting the musical spotlight on the year 1983.